 Other symptoms may be present if this symptom occurs due to a medical condition, such as heart failure, sleep apnea, or COPD.

 Other important symptoms

-If you experience any of the following symptoms along with difficulty breathing, seek medical attention immediately:
+If you experience any of the following symptoms along with difficulty breathing, get medical attention immediately:

-Breathing difficulty isn’t always due to a serious medical condition, but you should talk to your doctor about any breathing issues right away.
+Breathing difficulty isn’t always due to a serious medical condition, but it’s important to talk with your doctor about any breathing issues.

 Your doctor will perform a physical exam to help them diagnose the underlying cause of your breathing difficulties.
 They’ll ask you about your symptoms and medical history.

 Tell your doctor about every over-the-counter or prescription medication you take.
 Certain drugs people take for treating pain, muscle stiffness, or anxiety can cause breathing issues.

 Your doctor will pay close attention to your heart and lungs during the physical exam.
 Additional tests

 - a chest X-ray to view the heart and lungs